The science behind BlueComm

 Various scientific studies have shown open sea conditions to be consistently low turbidity.
-These results have been backed up by our own operations and trials in the Atlantic, Mediterranean and North Sea, with BlueComm200 achieving >100 metres range during each operation.
+These results have been backed up by our own operations and trials in the Atlantic, Mediterranean and North Sea, with BlueComm 200 achieving >100 m range during each operation.
 This has shown us how BlueComm can be used to great effect in the open sea.

 Moving into locations where the water doesn’t flow as well, like ports or in silty river estuaries, the quality of the water clarity decreases.
 As the quality of water clarity decreases, so does the maximum operational range of BlueComm.
 In these situations we would always suggest doing a survey of the local water quality using a blue light transmissometer so we can calculate what the possible maximum operational range would be.

-BlueComm produces an optical point source of 6 Watts of light so it’s easy to see how that could get drowned out by the sun’s light emissions.
+BlueComm produces an optical point source of 6 Watts of light, so it’s easy to see how that could get drowned out by the sun’s light emissions.
 Ambient light is the ambient noise of the optical world.
-This is why our best in-sunlight performance is only 10 metres with BlueComm100.

-As you decrease the amount of ambient light, BlueComm100’s operational range will stretch out to 15 metres while BlueComm200 will go from a couple of meters in full sunshine to 150 metres in perfect darkness.
-Typically BlueComm200 in open ocean shallow water with just moon light will achieve 100 metres where as in darkness it will get 150 metres.
+As you decrease the amount of ambient light, however, the range increases.
+So, BlueComm 200 will go from a couple of meters range in full sunshine to 150 m in perfect darkness.
+Typically, BlueComm 200 in open ocean shallow water with just moon light will achieve 100 m, whereas in darkness it will get to 150 m.

 A Common question is, “We operate in the deep sea but how do ROV lights affect the performance?”.
-Although not as powerful as the sun, ROV lights can affect BlueComm200.
-From experience, a Work-class ROV with either halogen or LED lights limits the range to ~40 metres.
+Although not as powerful as the sun, ROV lights can affect BlueComm 200.
+From experience, a Work-class ROV with either halogen or LED lights limits the range to ~40 m.
 To combat this we provide in-sync white light emitters to replace ROV lights.
-The in-sync white light keeps the full 150 metres maximum range available.
+The in-sync white light keeps the full 150 m maximum range available.

 How stable is the data?

 As explained above, the maximum operational distance is defined by both turbidity and ambient light.
 The below graph shows some practical data from a trial.
-Note the maximum range has been limited by both ambient light as the operations were at 2.5 metres deep during the night and turbidity to 70 metres.
+Note the maximum range has been limited by both ambient light as the operations were at 2.5 m deep during the night and turbidity to 70 m.
 The graph shows how the data transfer performance changes over distance.

-The blue line is the data rate between the two BlueComm200s under test.
-As can be seen, it is constant and stable up to 60 metres.
-At 60 metres the number of photons being received gets close to the ambient light level.
+The blue line is the data rate between the two BlueComm 200s under test.
+As can be seen, it is constant and stable up to 60 m.
+At 60 m the number of photons being received gets close to the ambient light level.
 The system starts to struggle to distinguish between ambient light and the BlueComm transmission.
 The red line shows how the errors increase quickly at the maximum distance and the data rate reduces dramatically.

 Want to find out more about this article?